Below we've consolidated a list of our most common questions concerning VEVO.

 Transferring from another distributor

 Since the channels themselves are managed by VEVO and not the distributor, you may have multiple distributors upload music videos to the same channel.
 The distributor only manages/owns the video they uploaded for you.
-If you would like to transfer ownership of your existing music videos to Symphonic ownership, just send us a request via email to email@example.com.
+If you would like to transfer ownership of your existing music videos to Symphonic ownership, just send us a request with the Video ISRC(s) and YouTube URL(s) via email to email@example.com.

 Every streaming provider pays differently, and with different rates.
 We have deals with all of the major streaming providers in the world and there isn't one defined pay per play amount because the structure for each is different.

 We are not privy to the information on how much Vevo pays per stream or how they calculate their royalties.
 For example, they could pay differently based on how much advertiser revenue is being paid into Vevo and whatever interaction the user has with that ad while your content is playing.
 So there is no defined pay rate that we can specify.

 Vevo also needs to verify actual plays, meaning the video has to be watched for more than roughly 50% and the views needs to come from an actual user and not a bot that is being used to "juice" the Vevo views.
 This is heavily frowned upon and Vevo has removed content before when they have ascertained that views are fraudulent.

 To conclude, we do not have a list readily available for each and every provider's opportunity, territory, and/or relationship that results in X amount being paid each and every time.
 But rest assured that every stream deemed a successful one from the partner level is paid.

 Effective as of February 20, 2018, YouTube will not enable monetization on any channel, including Vevo branded channels, until such time as the channel has achieved a minimum of (a) 4,000 watch hours over the past 12-month period, and (b) 1,000 subscribers.
 Further details can be found in YouTube’s blog posting.